NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.  ***Standard***

-        5.  []{#the_following .anchor}Which of the following statements
-            best describes the role of the security principal in file system permission assignments?
+        5. Which of the following statements best describes the role of the security principal in file system permission assignments?

-            a.  []{#principal_in .anchor}The security principal in file system permission assignments is the only person who can access a file that has no permissions assigned to it.
+            a.
+The security principal in file system permission assignments is the only person who can access a file that has no permissions assigned to it.

-            b.  []{#person_responsible .anchor}The security principal in
-                file system permission assignments is the person responsible for creating permission policies.
+            b.
+The security principal in file system permission assignments is the person responsible for creating permission policies.

-            c.  []{#The_security .anchor}The security principal in file system permission assignments is the person assigning the permissions.
+            c.
+The security principal in file system permission assignments is the person assigning the permissions.

-            d.  []{#in_file .anchor}***The security principal in file system permission assignments is the person to whom the permissions are assigned.***
+            d.  ***The security principal in file system permission assignments is the person to whom the permissions are assigned.***

     2. Lesson 2 Objective Overview
         ---------------------------